nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_python_embedding.md

-# GPT4All Python Embedding API
+# Embeddings
-GPT4All includes a super simple means of generating embeddings for your text documents.
+GPT4All supports generating high quality embeddings of arbitrary length documents of text using a CPU optimized contrastively trained [Sentence Transformer](https://www.sbert.net/).
+These embeddings are comparable in quality for many tasks with OpenAI.

 ## Quickstart